barasfj21/Laboratorio3/index.md

 ---
 layout: page
-title: Inicio
+title: Café Colibrí
-tagline: Easy websites with GitHub Pages
+tagline: Tienda online de café
 description: Minimal tutorial on making a simple website with GitHub Pages
 ---

+**Bienvenido a Café Colibrí**

 [Github Pages](https://pages.github.com) provide a simple way to make a website using